vitaut/vitaut.net/content/posts/2026/complete-to-chars.md

 point has been in the standard since C++17.
-It is the low-level, locale-independent, non-throwing primitive that everything else (`std::to_string`, `std::format`, your favorite logging library) is supposed to sit on top of.
+It is the low-level, locale-independent, non-throwing primitive that everything else (`std::to_string`, `std::format`, your favorite logging library) is supposed to build on.
 It took years to land in the major standard libraries, some cases are still not handled correctly, and where it does exist it is more bloated than you might expect for printing a number.